Sitebase/git-hooks/README.md

 And that's it.
 If you now do a commit the needed commit checks will be run for that specific file extension.

+# Modules
+Modules currently only run when the pre-commit hook is called.

+## Listing modules
+An overview of the installed modules and their current status can be retrieved using `git hooks module list`.

+## Enabling and disabling modules
+These modules can be enabled and disabled using `git hooks module [enabled|disable] module_name`.

+# Addons
+Addons will be loaded into git-hooks whenever the `helper.sh` script is included, they reside in the `addons` folder.

+To include your own addon, simply add a shell script to the folder and it will be loaded.

+## Addon convention
+Addons should have their functions start with a fixed prefix.
+For example `my_addon` as prefix will result in functions like `my_addon_usage`.

+Providing a function with only the prefix as name will allow you to use it on the commandline.
+For example `git hooks my_addon`

 # Update

 Just run `git pull` and all your projects that use hooks are up to date.